 The International Oceanographic Data and Information Exchange (IODE) of the IOC was established in 1961 with an aim to “enhance marine research, exploitation and development, by facilitating the exchange of oceanographic data and information between participating Member States, and by meeting the needs of users for data and information products.”
 This is underpinned by a number of objectives, including supporting the Global Ocean Observing System (GOOS), developing best practice for management of data and narrowing the ‘digital divide’ between developing and developed countries.

-The UK has been a very active participant in IODE, particularly via the Marine Enivornmental Data and Information Network (MEDIN), the British Oceanographic Data Centre (BODC) and the United Kingdom Hydrographic Office (UKHO), contributing both to its implementation and strategic development.
+The UK has been a very active participant in IODE, led by the British Oceanographic Data Centre (BODC) with support from the Marine Environmental Data and Information Network (MEDIN), the Centre for Environment, Fisheries and Aquaculture Science (CEFAS) and the Marine Biological Association (MBA), contributing both to its implementation and strategic development.
 The UK has also Chaired the IODE, through Dr Nicholas Flemming (1990, 1992) and Dr Lesley Rickards (2005, 2007).

 IODE Network Structure